ggivingg/vaults/brainGame/Reference Notes/Ju-Jitsu Collar Sleeve Mikey.md

 	* leg never folds or you get smash passed

 #### Triangle from Outside Control
+**If they don't expressly try to bury their elbow to their own knee**
 * front foot on hip bone
 * back foot on arm pit
 * high aligned with back foot knee